New Platform Seeks To Improve the Relationship Between Buyers and Suppliers

 By Gina-Marie Cheeseman (@gmcheeseman)

 We aren’t the first ones to purchase the clothes we wear.
-Before they reach store shelves, these items are bought by brands and their buyers from suppliers, and most of those suppliers are located in developing countries.
+Before they reach store shelves, these items are bought by brand most of those suppliers are located in developing countries.

 In short: Purchasing practices can significantly impact suppliers.
 Enter a new project called Better Buying, which describes itself as a dialogue and rating platform to highlight areas for improved purchasing practices.

-The platform was founded last year by Marsha Dickson, a professor at the University of Delaware’s Human Services program in the Department of Fashion and Apparel Studies, and Doug Cahn, an expert in labor and compliance in global supply chains who leads the Cahn Group, which focuses on factory workplace conditions.
-It is funded by the C&A Foundation, partners with Fair Factories Clearinghouse and initially focuses on the apparel sector.
+The platform was founded last year by Marsha Dickson, a professor at the University of Delaware’s Human Services program in the Department of Fashion and initially focuses on the apparel sector.

 “We are excited to be able to provide this new tool